mmcgoey/CMPUT404-assignment-websockets/README.md

 Specifically I used the Client class, the read_ws, subscribe_socket, send_all, and send_all_json methods with slight modifications to update the world

+I also reused some code from my assignment 4 submission linked here https://github.com/mmcgoey/CMPUT404-assignment-ajax Specifically I reused the update, world, get_entity, clear functions from my assignment 4 submission for sockets.py I also reused some of the code I wrote in the update() function in assignment 4 for getting the world using xmlhttp get

 Citations:
 The only other resouce I referred to was this website https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications